 - If you lose it, it’s gone forever: If your cryptocurrency goes missing - or you lose your private key - you can’t get it back.
 You can’t telephone Bitcoin to complain.
 Remember, it’s not a bank.

-Before we finish our guide to cryptocurrency, let’s ask one more question.
+Before we finish our guide to cryptocurrency, let’s answer one more question.

-What Is a Cryptocurrency and How Can It Change the World?
+Conclusions - How Can Cryptocurrencies Change the World?

 In life, we must be very careful about who we trust.
 Most people only really trust their family and their friends.
 We wouldn’t give our personal information to a stranger in the street, because we don’t trust them.
 However, this is exactly what we do every time we open a bank account or pay for something online.